Pixel Buds: Design & features

 The Pixel Buds Pro 2 also offer ANC and transparency modes with conversation detection, which detects when the user is speaking and pauses playback; compared to the first-generation Pixel Buds Pro, the Pro 2 includes the "Tensor A1" chipset and 11 mm drivers, resulting in earbuds that are 27% smaller and offer up to eight hours of listening with ANC.

 Similar to the first-generation Pixel Buds Pro, the earbuds drop the "stabilizer arc" found on both the second-generation and A-Series Pixel Buds, changing it to a "twist-to-adjust" stabilizer fin that sits evenly to the earbud rather than sticking out the top.
-By twisting the earbud counter-clockwise in your ear, it fits tighter for intensive activities like working out, while twisting clockwise is a looser fit.
+Twisting the earbud into your ear allows for a tighter fit for intensive activities like working out, while not twisting allows for a looser more comfortable fit.

 In the "September 2025 Pixel Drop", Google announced they were bringing a head-gesture feature to the earbuds, which allows you to nod your head to answer calls, or voice-dictate replies to messages, as well as shake your head to decline calls.
 This feature, which is found in other earbuds such as Apple's Airpods Pro 2, uses an accelerometer and other sensors in each earbud to detect when you move your head.
 In addition, Google also announced an Adaptive Audio feature, which "dynamically decreases the level of noise in loud environments... while still keeping you aware of your surroundings", and Loud Noise Protection that lowers the volume of loud, harsh sounds.

 Pixel Buds 2a

 On August 20, 2025, at the Made By Google '25 event, Google announced a successor to the Pixel Buds A-series, simplifying the name to Pixel Buds 2a.
 It was released on October 9th, the same day as the Pixel Watch 4, and Pixel 10 Pro Fold.

-It is available in two colors: Iris (light purple), and Hazel (dark grey).